Blamify/Gatekeeper/README.md

 Every release will include a generic certificate which will be installed as root.
 The domain name of the server will also be added to the Window's Hosts file.
 Simply download the current release build and extract the contents to your Halo Infinite flight directory.
-Run Setup.bat (as admin), make sure to delete (or rename) steam_api64.dll, and start Superintendent.exe.
+Run Setup.bat (as admin) and start Superintendent.exe.
 Start HaloInfinite.exe and make sure you have output in the server console window.
 Once logged in, select custom games, select your map, and hit play.